Kwesi-Obika/KwesiTheDev-Home/README.md

 Adding this extra input allows our form to be given a name that Netlify can store submissions to.
 It is a hidden input so your users won't see it but it will pass along the name of our form to Netlify when we submit.
 In our Netlify Admins site under Forms, we will see our Active Form named `feedback` and all submissions will go there.

 With both of those we're ready for folks to give us feedback!

-### Adding a custom submission page

-While Netlify provides a default submission page for folks, we can customize it as well!
-With the `action` attribute on the `form` tag we will be able to direct our users to our own page.

-In [`components/FeedbackForm.js`](./components/FeedbackForm.js) you'll see the form has the attribute `action="/success"` this will take our user to the custom route `/success` which we created under [`pages/success.js`](./pages/success.js).
-As long as the page exists, you can direct folks to it!

 ### Blocking bot spam with a honeypot field